infernojs/inferno-website/src/docs/guides/routing.md

-# Routing
+# Inferno Router

-Inferno Router is a routing library for **Inferno**
+Inferno Router is a routing library for [Inferno](https://github.com/infernojs/inferno).
+It is a port of [react-router 4](https://reacttraining.com/react-router/).

-Usage of `inferno-router` is similar to that of [react-router](https://reacttraining.com/react-router/web/guides/quick-start).

 ## Install